-Service / Indicator / Measure 2016/17 results 2017/18 results 2018/19 results 2019/20 results Commentary Timeliness Time taken to action animal management requests (Number of days between receipt and first response action for all animal management requests / Number of animal management requests) 2.46 days 1.89 days 1.63 days 1.56 days The time taken to action animal management requests remains under two days.
-Service standard Animals reclaimed (Number of animals reclaimed / Number of animals collected) x100 55.49% 52.25% 53.63% 61.37% The result for the number of animals reclaimed has remained consistent for the last three years.
+Service / Indicator / Measure 2017/18 results 2018/19 results 2019/20 results Commentary Timeliness Time taken to action animal management requests (Number of days between receipt and first response action for all animal management requests / Number of animal management requests) 1.89 days 1.63 days 1.56 days The time taken to action animal management requests remains under two days.
+Service standard Animals reclaimed (Number of animals reclaimed /Number of animals collected) ×100 52.25% 53.63% 61.37% The result for the number of animals reclaimed has remained consistent for the last three years.
 The change in 2019/20 is the result of a definition change to include diseased and feral animals.
-Animals rehomed (Number of animals rehomed / Number of animals collected) x100 New in 2020 New in 2020 New in 2020 4.67% This is a new indicator for 2019/20.
+Animals rehomed (Number of animals rehomed / Number of animals collected) x100 New in 2020 New in 2020 4.67% This is a new indicator for 2019/20.
 It demonstrates Council's commitment to rehoming animals.
 Calculation is based on the number of animals rehomed as a percentage of total animals collected.
 Note: This is a new measure for 2019/20 financial year.
 Service cost Cost of animal management service per population.
-(Direct cost of the animal management service / Population) New in 2020 New in 2020 New in 2020 \$4.93 The calculation of this indicator has changed.
+(Direct cost of the animal management service / Population) New in 2020 New in 2020 \$4.93 The calculation of this indicator has changed.
 The previous 'cost of animal management service' indicator was based on cost per number of registered animals.
 Now it is based on cost per population.
 Note: This measure is replacing previous 'Cost of animal management service' which was based on cost per number of registered animals.
 See retired measures in the Performance Statement.

-Service / Indicator / 2016/17 2017/18 2018/19 2019/20 Commentary Measure results results results results Health and safety Animal management prosecutions (Number of successful animal management prosecutions / Number of animal management prosecutions x 100) New in 2020 New in 2020 New in 2020 100% Council continues to perform well with all prosecutions ruled in favour of Council.
+Service / Indicator / Measure 2017/18 results 2018/19 results 2019/20 results Commentary Health and safety Animal management prosecutions (Number of successful animal management prosecutions / Number of animal management prosecutions x 100) New in 2020 New in 2020 100% Council continues to perform well with all prosecutions ruled in favour of Council.
 There were eight prosecutions this year.
 Note: This measure is replacing previous 'Animal management prosecutions', which was a measure of number, not proportion.
 See retired measures in the Performance Statement.